baamf18/introsql/README.md

 * FOREIGN KEY: another Relation's PRIMARY KEY which is used to reference the other Relation/Table's Tuple/Row
 * Logical Key: used by the client, to searh for data, to read and analyze
 * Hash and Trees Logic (as a way to reach data faster)
+  - Hash: best for exact key matches
+  - BTrees: best for prefix lookups or sorting

 use of a convention